-One or two of the (more liberally licensed) applications from the CRESTA project will be included as part of the test applications and specific tests build for these.
+One or two of the (more liberally licensed) applications from the CRESTA project will be included as part of the test applications and specific tests build for these - this is planned for M24-M36.

-The test suite is driven by a Javascript-like interface to provide full depth integration testing of DDT-with an API enabling basic debugging operations and GUI state to be driven and queried.
+The test suite is driven by a JavaScript-like interface to provide full depth integration testing of DDT-with an API enabling basic debugging operations and GUI state to be driven and queried.

-7.2 Must Functionality Tests
+6.2 MUST Functionality Tests

 MUST uses CTest for automatic testing.
-We currently have a total of 697 test cases that are constituted by various correct or incorrect MPI applications.
+We currently have a total of 697 test cases that represent various correct or incorrect synthetic MPI applications.
 The test cases include the use of the current centralized MUST components and the use of early prototypes of distributed checking components.
 We run these test cases on 3 different systems every night and summarize the test results on a dashboard.
 The test cases also measure the required runtime which allows us to detect overall runtime changes.
-In order to test MUST with more complex applications we use SPEC MPI2007 and the NAS Parallel Benchmarks (NPB) after each larger functionality extension.
+To test MUST with more complex applications, we use SPEC MPI2007 and the NAS Parallel Benchmarks (NPB) after each larger functionality extension.